Funnel Cakes

 Ingredients

-2. In a bowl, whisk together the eggs and 1 1/2 cups milk.
+2. Whisk Batter: In a medium bowl, whisk the beaten eggs and 1 ½ cups milk together.

-3. Sift the flour, baking powder, and salt.
-Beat the dry ingredients into the egg mixture until smooth.
-If the batter is too thick, add a little more milk (a tablespoon at a time).
+3. Incorporate Drys: Sift the flour, baking powder, and salt together.
+Gradually beat these dry ingredients into the egg mixture until the batter is smooth.
+If it feels too thick, thin it out by adding extra milk, one tablespoon at a time.

-6. Fry for about 3 minutes, then carefully turn with tongs and fry 1 minute more until golden brown on both sides.
+5. Fry to Golden: Fry for about 3 minutes.
+Using tongs, carefully turn the cake over and fry for 1 additional minute until golden brown on both sides.

-7. Remove from oil, drain on paper towels, and immediately dust generously with powdered sugar.
+6. Drain & Dust: Remove from the oil, briefly drain on paper towels, and immediately dust generously with powdered sugar.
+Serve hot, optionally drizzled with maple syrup.

 Funnel Cakes FAQ